Let’s face it. It’s not always easy to fit in family, home and work into everyday life.

 Instead, I need quality time with them as a real investment.
 I need to be fully present as a wife or a mom to use my influence as a wife and mom.

 Here’s the tricky part, though.
-Just as I’m convinced that my husband and children need quality time with me, I also can’t devote all my time to them – otherwise, our home may end up in shambles, or we’ll be hungry if I never get around to grocery shopping or food preparation.
+Just as I’m convinced that my husband and children need quality time with me and those relationships are the heart of a haven, I also can’t devote all my time to them – otherwise, our home may end up in shambles, or we’ll be hungry if I never get around to grocery shopping or food preparation.

 The exceptionally difficult thing about balance is realizing what you need to devote to your relationships, and then fitting in the rest of your responsibilities.